ATOMNFT/AtomNFTs-Firmware-Dashboard/README.md

 ![Header](Images/mainheader.png)

-# 🚀 ATOMNFT Firmware Dashboard
+# 🚀 ESP32 Firmware Dashboard

-Welcome to the **ATOMNFT Firmware Dashboard** — your one-stop destination for flashing, exploring, and deploying firmware across a variety of ESP32-based devices.
+Welcome to the **ESP32 Firmware Dashboard** — your one-stop destination for flashing, exploring, and deploying firmware across a variety of ESP32-based devices.

 ✨ Built with style, speed, and simplicity in mind.